vivqu/vivqu.github.io/_posts/2020-05-06-guide-to-making-podcast.md

 <br/>

-## Release cadence and episode length
+<h2 id="release-cadence-and-episode-length">Release cadence and episode length ⏰📏</h2>

 Another contributing factor to the decrease in overall listeners likely had to do with the release cadence.
 I was sticking to monthly-ish episode releases for most of the podcast.
 But after episode 11, we were so busy with moving back to the US and I didn't release another episode for four months.
 I'm not shocked that the number of listeners declined accordingly.